Colourful Houses Create Communities with Character

-But today, the street and neighbourhood is filled with beautifully restored heritage houses, all in bright colour combinations.
+But today, the street and neighbourhood are filled with beautifully restored heritage houses, all in bright colour combinations.
 It is a street where there are more bicycles than cars and the neighbour buzzes with life and a sense of community.
 And it all started with paint.

 It got me thinking about a neighbourhood close to my home – White Rock.
 Set on the waterfront hillside looking South over Semiahmoo Bay, this community has a beautiful beach and boardwalk full of wonderful restaurants and stores.
 I was out on the beach not too long ago with my kids (that’s my little girl below) and as I looked up at a hill of houses that overlook the water and I wondered if injecting colour into this community wouldn’t have a similar impact.